-You can just open the application, choose what you want, press “Order”, and wait for your food without interrupting whatever it is you were doing.
+You can just open an application, choose whatever you want, press “Order,” and wait for your food without interrupting whatever it is you were doing.

-All mentioned above explain such a massive demand for these services.
+Everything mentioned above explains such a massive demand for these services.
 In the near future, the total revenue in this industry will grow by 30M dollars.

 It shows us that there’s an upward trend on the market.
-So now it’s a great moment to get some tail before the industry is overloaded.
+So now is a great moment to get onto the market before it’s too overloaded.

 Practically, there are 2 main cases when you might want to develop a food delivery website depending on what type of business you’re running.

-1: For offline and online restaurants that want to launch their own delivery, not using the services of intermediaries as Glovo 🍔
+1: For offline and online restaurants that want to offer deliveries without using third-party services like Glovo 🍔

-2: For startups and companies that want to create a food delivery website like Glovo-like application for local food delivery 🍟
+2: For startups and companies that want to create a food delivery website similar to Glovo 🍟

 Firstly, we’re going to talk about the first model.
 So if you want to create a restaurant food delivery website, go to the next section.

-If your idea is more similar or just like the second model, feel free to jump onto the relative section LINK.
+If your idea is more similar or just like the second model, feel free to jump onto the relative section.

 Technically, the model is exactly what the title says — if you have any business in the industry of public catering, this section is for you.

-The initial idea of food delivery doesn’t necessarily mean performing it via a website.
+The initial idea of food delivery doesn’t necessarily mean executing it via a website.

-But many of them decided to digitalize this process and create a restaurant delivery website since it’s more time-efficient and convenient.
+But many of them decided to digitize this process and create a restaurant delivery website since it’s more time-efficient and convenient.

 There are quite a lot of benefits that the website can provide your business with.

-By offering the delivery services via the website you extend the area you can reach customers in.
+By offering delivery services via a website, you extend the area in which you can reach your potential customers.

-So now it’s not only those who work, live near your place, or drive from other areas specifically to eat there, but everybody whose living areas are included in your delivery range.
+So, this way it’s not only those who work/live near your place or drive from other areas to specifically eat there, but also everybody whose living areas are included in your delivery range.

 Your website is a great place to promote anything you want.
-There can be various events, discounts, “Catch of the day”, news, new branch openings, or staff recruitment сalls.
+There can be various events, discounts, “Catches of the day,” news, new branch openings, staff recruitment сalls, etc.

-Besides, it helps you to improve brand recognition which is extremely important for restaurants.
+Besides, it can help you improve brand recognition which is extremely important for restaurants.

-It may seem kinda obvious — more orders mean more money, right?
+It may seem kind of obvious — more orders mean more money, right?

 However, it’s not the only way a food delivery website increases revenue.

-Besides, due to the COVID-pandemic, the number of visitors can be limited for in-restaurant meals.
-And anyway, many people are now concerned about visiting restaurants since the space is closed.
+Besides, due to the COVID-pandemic, the number of visitors might be limited for in-restaurant meals.
+Anyway, many people are now concerned about visiting restaurants since the space is closed.